duckietown/course-CRA/modules/perception-fundamentals/docs/03-exercises/00_augmented_reality_basics.md

 The reference frames are defined as follows:

-- `axle`: center of the axle; coordinates are in 3D.
+- `axle`: center of the wheels axle; coordinates are in 3D.
 - `camera`: camera frame; coordinates are in 3D.
 - `image01`: a reference frame in which `(0,0)` is top left, and `(1,1)` is bottom right of the image; coordinates are 2D.